 Lack of time also means that customers—be they dealers, distributors, contractors or end-consumers—aren’t educating themselves on your products.
-For industries like HVAC and automotive, aftermarket services like upgrade and replacement parts demand continuing product knowledge after the initial sale.
+For industries like industrial distribution, aftermarket services like upgrade and replacement parts demand continuing product knowledge after the initial sale.

 Incentive programs can help consolidate yours and your customers’ time.
 Companies like Incentive Solutions offer their incentives programs through online software that can be integrated with your company website, so that it fits in seamlessly with your website’s design and wireframes.
 Programs can be accessed online or through a Mobile App module.
 This saves time, allowing participants to log into whenever they want.
 You can use a Channel Sales program to reward distributors, dealers, and contractors for pushing your product, then your participants can enter sales claims instantaneously with a Performance Tracking module.

 Participants can also earn rewards by taking quizzes and surveys through a Learn and Earn module, making it worth their time to spend a few moments educating themselves on your products.
 These features automate the sales claims reward process into an easy, 24/7 medium.

 2. “I found someone more interesting through social media.”